 Thunderbird is an open-source free cross-platform web based email, news, and chat client application that is designed to handle multiple email accounts and news feeds.

-On July 17, 2020 Mozilla team announced the release of Thunderbird 78.0.
+On July 17, 2020, the Mozilla team announced the release of Thunderbird 78.0.
 This new version comes with a new look and plethora of new features and they are:

 Thunderbird 78.0 Features

 - New Account Hub for centralized account setup.

 - New config option to anonymize message date header.